xoofx/xoofx.github.io/_posts/2015-10-08-stackalloc-for-class-with-roslyn-and-coreclr.md

 Note that my requirements of not introducing a new IL opcode was mainly motivated by the fact that I was not confident about the implications in the CLR, so I wanted to rely on stuff already working.
 I had only to patch existing code paths in CoreCLR in order to allow class to pass on the stack.
 It may be relevant that a new opcode could be used with a more compact syntax.

-While it is a basic support of the `stackalloc` operator (I haven't implemented anything for array allocation for example), that's all we need to do to generate IL bytecode for at least a simple usecase.
+While it is a basic support of the `stackalloc` operator (notice that I haven't implemented anything for array allocations for example), that's all we need to do to generate IL bytecode for at least our simple use case.

 Again, this whole series of prototypes should not be considered as fully tested or safe.
 They are just a proof of concept!

 # Implementation in CoreCLR

-As I expected from my previous post, and unlike struct inheritance that was requiring just a 2 line changes, bringing `stackalloc` for class to the CoreCLR required significantly more **trial and crash** steps in order to progressively reach a stable runtime.
+As I expected from my previous post, and unlike struct inheritance that was requiring just 2 lines of code changes, bringing `stackalloc` for class to the CoreCLR required significantly more **trial and crash** steps in order to progressively reach a stable runtime.

 As I'm not familiar with the CoreCLR codebase, It took me a bit of time to figure out where I should actually make these changes.
 Someone from the CoreCLR team would have most likely done this a bit more cleanly and less hacky (and even differently)